Policies and Policy Links

 Review information in Black Board regarding the registration process, and contact your program adviser with any questions.

-All courses in the Evening UST MBA program are three semester credit courses, requiring 42 total contact hours during the term.
+All courses in the Evening MBA program are three semester credit courses, requiring 42 total contact hours during the term.

 - J-term – four weeks during the month of January.
 Courses typically meet on four weekends, about three hours on Friday nights and about eight hours on Saturday.